By now, the damaging effects of the present pandemic are felt in nearly every corner of the globe.

 Call your mortgage company to discuss the options that are available to you as a newly unemployed person.

-They might offer to have your mortgage payments reduced or suspended for a set period of time.
+They might offer to have your mortgage payments reduced or suspended for a set period.

 Keep in mind that you’ll still have to repay the missed payments in the future, but by working out a plan with your mortgage lender, the risk of losing your home is at least partially mitigated.

-If you have a decent relationship with your landlord, let them know your employment situation and come clean about the possibility of falling behind on rent in a couple months’ time.
+If you have a decent relationship with your landlord, let them know your employment situation and come clean about the possibility of falling behind on rent in a couple months.

 Be earnest about your willingness to find a new source of income as soon as possible, and offer to make up for the missed rent payments in the future, once you get back on your feet.